Tips for Getting Kids to Eat Healthy

 8. Color and texture make a difference. - Children prefer bright colors and interesting textures.
 Crunchy fruits and smooth pudding make a nice contrast.
 The bright color of red and yellow bell peppers may entice them to taste.

 9. Involve children in the preparation. - Children are more likely to try a food they have helped to prepare.
+Even young children can help stir, mash, pour and measure.

 10. You can lead them to a new food, but you can't make them eat. - Never force a child to try a food.
 Offer it.
 If it is not eaten, simply take the food away and present it again at a different time.

 11. Present the pyramid. - Offer new foods from all five groups of the Food Guide Pyramid.
-Include
+Include 1) Milk, cheese and yogurt, 2) meat, poultry, fish, beans and eggs, 3) Fruits, 4) Vegetables, 5) Bread, Cereal, and pasta.
+All food groups are important for good health.

 12. Lessons from literature. - Read stories about food to your children.
 They may be more likely to try a food that has been introduced in a story.